SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/overview.md

 ## Generate Reports

+SysKit Point Reports gives insight into what's happening within the Microsoft 365 environment.

+Within **Reports** the following actions can be completed:
+ * Clean up

 To generate a report in SysKit Point, **navigate to the Report Center by clicking the Reports tile on the Home screen**.
 In the Report Center, you can:
 * **See all reports available in SysKit Point** along with a short description